SolaceHarmony/SolaceCore/docs/Test_Coverage_Checklist.md

 ## Next Steps

-1. Implement tests for the kernel package components as they are foundational
+1. ✓ Implement tests for the kernel package components (BidirectionalPort, Port, PortException)
-2. Add tests for lifecycle components
+2. ✓ Add tests for lifecycle components (Disposable, Lifecycle)
+3. ✓ Implement tests for MessageHandlers in the kernel package
+4. ✓ Implement tests for ActorMessage in the actor package
+5. ✓ Implement tests for ActorState in the actor package
+6. ✓ Implement tests for ActorBuilder in the actor package
+7. Continue with remaining components:
-3. Expand actor tests to cover more functionality
+   - Expand actor tests to cover Filter, TextProcessor, and ActorMetrics
+   - Add tests for CompiledScript and ScriptActor in the scripting package
+   - Add tests for the remaining untested components in the storage package
+   - Add more comprehensive tests for WorkflowManager
-4. Set up a test coverage tool to track progress
+8. Set up a test coverage tool like JaCoCo to automatically track coverage metrics